jmkorhonen/jmkorhonen.github.io/_pages/about.md

 >
 >― Robert A. Heinlein, “Time Enough for Love”

-I Will be migrating my archives here at some point.
+I will be migrating my archives here at some point.
 Maybe.

 For my blog in English, see [jmkorhonen.net](https://jmkorhonen.net/).